Restricted Gauge Theory Formalism and Unimodular Gravity: Introduction

-Zero vectors of this projector become first-stage reducibility generators of the BV method of treatment of the restricted theory, and they represent a free element of the formalism, whose choice is limited only by a certain rank restriction condition.
+The zero vectors of this projector become first-stage reducibility generators of the BV method of treatment of the restricted theory, and they represent a free element of the formalism, whose choice is limited only by a certain rank restriction condition.
 It turns out, however, that their special normalization fully provides on-shell independence of the one-loop effective action of this choice, whereas the normalization of the gauge generators of the parental theory can be fixed by matching it with the canonical formalism and canonical quantization of parental theory.

-One-loop effective action for generic restricted theory is discussed in \ref{SSect:1loopEAforRestricted}.
-Discussion of correct gauge generator normalization in covariant formalism is the subject of Sects.\ref{SSect:ProjectorParamIndependence} ,\ref{SSect:CanonicalNormalization}.
-In Sect.\ref{SSect:1loopDifference} we discuss the factor in one-loop effective action which distinguishes restricted and parental theories at the quantum level.
+The one-loop effective action for generic restricted theory is discussed in Sec.\,\ref{SSect:1loop_EA_Restricted}.
+Discussion of correct normalization of the gauge generators in a covariant formalism is the subject of Secs.\,\ref{SSect:Projector_Param_Independence} and \ref{SSect:Canon_Measure_Normalization}.
+In Sec.\,\ref{SSect:1loop_EA_Difference} we discuss the factor in one-loop effective action which distinguishes restricted and parental theories at the quantum level.